5 Ways Companies Reduce Transportation Costs

 In this scenario, everyone wins.
-You reduce transportation costs, create larger orders for the company, and your customer gets to reap the benefits of your cost savings.
+You reduce transportation costs and create larger orders for the company.
+Additionally, your customer gets to reap the benefits of your cost savings.

 Minimize Shipping on Peak Days

 Certain days of the week are considered “peak” days.
-This refers to days when shipments typically go out to accommodate customers who want to receive their goods before the end of the week so that they can have them stocked for the weekend.
-If you are able to, based on the product and customer in question, it is a good idea to ship on “off-peak” days for lower shipping rates.
+This refers to days when shipments go out to accommodate customers who want to receive their goods before the end of the week.
+This helps them get and remain stocked for the weekend.
+When feasible, it is a good idea to ship on “off-peak” days for lower shipping rates.

 When it comes to non-perishable items, non-peak shipping shouldn’t be a problem for any parties involved.
 Just ensure that you maintain transparent communication with your customers so that they can adjust accordingly.

-While there may be little you can do to affect your shipping during “peak season”, modifying your operations throughout the week can go a long way in improving your shipping costs over time.
+There may be little you can do to affect your shipping during “peak season”.
+However, modifying your operations throughout the week can go a long way in improving your shipping costs over time.

 Seek Long-Term Carrier Relationships

-The longer you work with someone, the stronger your rapport becomes, so long as working together has been a good experience.
-Loyalty goes both ways, and if you’ve been committed to one carrier for a long time, they will generally show that same commitment to you reflected in their rates and other areas of your business relationship.
+The longer you work with someone, the stronger your rapport becomes.
+This is, of course, so long as working together has been a good experience.
+It is true that loyalty goes both ways.
+If you’ve been committed to one carrier for a long time, they will generally show that same commitment.
+This is often reflected in the offer of better rates for your company.

-While it may be tempting to shop around when you see better rates from your carrier’s competitors, there is something to be said for long-term relationships.
+While it is always wise to shop around for better prices, there is something to be said for long-term rapports.
 If you know your carrier and they know you, you will likely be able to negotiate a better rate and maintain a happy relationship for as long as it makes sense for both of you.

 Consider Partnering with a Transportation Service Provider